 - Cut into rounds, slices, or even strips

-- You can blanch first to preserve the color before dehydrating
+- You can blanch first to preserve the color, nutrients and texture before dehydrating - 7 minutes

 - If doing long strips, cut the bottom off a sweet potato first, then stand on end to safely slice into strips.